Marvel Action Universe: Spider-Man / Spider-Man and His Amazing Friends

 The 1981 syndicated version of Spider-Man was based on the popular Marvel Comics character of the same name.
 The series featured Peter Parker having to balance his alter ego crimefighting with his responsibilities as a university student, a part-time photographer for the Daily Bugle and caring for his elderly Aunt May.
 Spider-Man and His Amazing Friends, which originally aired on NBC around the same time, featured Spider-Man, Iceman, and Firestar.
 In this incarnation, the three superheroes are all college students at Empire State University, who operate as the "Spider-Friends" as the superheroes battle various supervillains.

 Spider-Woman

 The 1979 animated television series, based on the Marvel Comics character Spider-Woman.
 According to the title sequence, Jessica Drew (voiced by Joan Van Ark) was bitten by a poisonous spider as a child; her father saved her life by injecting her with an experimental "spider serum," which also granted her superhuman powers.
-As an adult, Jessica is editor of Justice Magazine, with two other employees featured; photographer Jeff and Jessica's teenage nephew Billy.
+As an adult, Jessica is the editor of Justice Magazine, with two other employees featured; photographer Jeff and Jessica's teenage nephew Billy.
 When trouble arises, Jessica slips away to change into her secret identity of Spider-Woman.